BrianMillerS/ebike_usage_regression/README.md

 # Project Takeaway
 The goal of this project was to understand the patterns of E-bike usage and create a predictive model that can forecast the number of riders per hour based on time and weather conditions.
 - Six models were tested: Linear Regression, Decision Tree Regressor, Random Forest Regressor, SGD Regressor, Bagging Regressor.
-- Random Forest Regressor had the best performace after parameter tuning with a R^2 = 0.89 and RMSE = 0.33 (6-fold xval).
+- Random Forest Regressor had the best performance after parameter tuning with a R^2 = 0.89 and RMSE = 0.33 (6-fold xval).
 - Warmer weather, less humidity, and it being rush hour times were the best predictors of E-bike usage.

 The insights from this project could enable Capital Bikeshare and similar companies to make evidence-based decisions about where and when to allocate resources, leading to increased operational efficiency and customer satisfaction.